Computer Hope

 How can I opt out of my ISP DNS hijack?

-Although all of the ISPs will allow you to opt out of their DNS redirection many use cookies to perform this function.
-What this means is that you'll still be redirected but the cookie will let the website know you do not want to view the search results.
+Although all the ISPs allow you to opt out of their DNS redirection, many use cookies to perform this function.
+What this means is that you are still redirected, but the cookie lets the website know you do not want to view the search results.

 Alternative DNS addresses